Categories > Anime/Manga > Yami no Matsuei > Cherry

 “Can we come in?”
 Hisoka asked.

-“S-Sure,” Henry stammered out.
-The boys went into the house.
-They went into the living room.
-The Shinigami sat on the sofa as Henry sat looking like a prisoner about to be sentenced.
-No one spoke at first.
-Henry swallowed a bit.
+“S-Sure,” Henry stammered.
+The boys followed him into the living room.
+The Shinigami sat on the sofa as Henry looked like a prisoner about to be sentenced.
+He swallowed without looking up.

 “We know about the spell you’re using on Anna,” Tsuzuki told him.
 The young man went ghost pale.

-“You don’t understand,” he protested.
-“I love Anna!
-I haven’t stopped loving her!
+“You don’t understand,” he protested, “I love Anna!
+I haven’t stopped loving her all of these!
 Even after we broke up in college, I still loved her!
 When I heard that she died, I thought I had lost her forever.
-But now… Now, I have a chance to start again!
-I will make her love me!
-I know I will!”
+But now… now, I have a chance to start again!
+I will make her love me!”

 “That’s the thing…” Watari began.
 “Anna won’t really love you.
 You can try all you want, but it’ll all be in vain.”
 It took a moment for it all to sink into Henry.